Raw FM

-Raw FM was an Australian Television series produced by the Australian Broadcasting Corporation that aired for one season of thirteen episodes between November 1997 and February 1998.
-Raw FM was about an independent radio station of the same name and the young people that ran it.
-Many of the episode titles were a word-play on the word raw, such as "Raw 'n' Sore" and "A Raw Nerve".
+Raw FM was an Australian television series produced by the Australian Broadcasting Corporation (the ABC).
+It aired for one thirteen-episode season between November 1997 and February 1998 and has been re-broadcast.
+Raw FM is about an independent radio station of the same name and the young people that ran it.
+Many of the episode titles are word-play on the word raw, such as "Raw 'n' Sore" and "A Raw Nerve".

-The cast included Nadine Garner, Dominic Purcell and Sophie Heathcote.
-Also featured was Amiel Daemion in a recurring role.
+The cast includes Nadine Garner, Dominic Purcell, Matthew Dyktynski and Sophie Heathcote.

 The series has since been repeated by the ABC and was also shown on Channel V.